 Complex requirements—You may have an excellent idea for a product.
 It may serve your client’s needs and can bring in the necessary revenue.
 Nevertheless, it would help if you allowed a designer to sit with your idea and see if there is a way to simplify the requirements.
 There could be some unnecessary parts, while some of the sizing specifications may need to be altered to allow for easier assembly.
 The goal of a designer is to take your product design and break it down to its simplest components.
 So, always look at your concepts and see if there is a way to add simplicity to the idea or the parts needed.

 Handling variations—What if you’re building a product that has a variety of different types of parts, shapes, and sizes?
-In today’s market, where customers prefer customization, it is not realistic to ignore the development of variations altogether.
-So, it is crucial that you inform designers of all the potential alternatives of a product.
-It will be up to them to incorporate this into their design and plan for the variety of necessary parts and components used during the design process.
+In today’s market, where customers prefer customization, it is not realistic to ignore variations altogether.
+So, you must inform designers of all the potential alternatives of a product.
+It will be up to them to incorporate this into their design and plan for various necessary parts and components used during the design process.

 Production strategy—How does your design fit with the manufacturing process?
 How easy is it for equipment to move through machines?
 The designer will see how each of your product components can be routed through the tools in the factory.
 There should be a strategy for how the product is built and how the parts will be spaced to allow for easy assembly.
 This situation requires that a designer understands how the manufacturing process happens at your company so they can adequately plan for it.

-A modular approach—When you are developing a product, you want to look past the current project and keep the future in mind.
+A modular approach—When you develop a product, you want to look past the current project and keep the future in mind.
 For example, if you decide to upgrade your product or introduce a new—but also similar—product, you don’t want to have to start from scratch.
 Your product should be built in a way that allows for modular design.
-This scenario makes it easy to remove specific parts from the design without having to start at the very beginning.
+This scenario makes it easy to remove specific parts from the design without starting at the very beginning.
 This step will not only save you time and money, but it will also make it much easier to institute product changes.

-Handling cost—One of the primary goals of any DFM project is to minimize time as well as expenses.
-The minimization of parts, and ensuring each component of a product lines up with a piece of machinery helps to lower cost.
+Handling cost—One of the primary goals of any DFM project is to minimize time and expenses.
+The minimization of parts and ensuring each component of a product lines up with a piece of machinery helps to lower cost.
 A shortened production cycle means decreased labor time, which should also drive down the expense.
-Reducing expenses is a significant component as well as a benefit of the DFM process, and savvy designers will acknowledge this as they help to bring ease to the manufacturing and design process.
+Reducing expenses is a significant component and a benefit of the DFM process, and savvy designers will acknowledge this as they help to bring ease to the manufacturing and design process.